cucapra/calyx-resource-eval/README.md

 A window should pop up for the Xilinx Tools Installation.
 1. Ignore the message about a newer version being available (you can X it out).
 Press "next".
 2. Log in with your Xilinx/AMD credentials, using your email and AMD account password.
 If you don't have one, create an Xilinx/AMD [account](https://www.amd.com/en/registration/create-account.html).
 Keep the "Download and Install now" box checked.
-4. Click **"Vitis HLS"** when it asks you to "Select Product to Install".
+4. Click **"Vitis"** when it asks you to "Select Product to Install".
 Click next.
-5. Click "Vivado ML Standard".
-Click next.
-6. In order to minimize the disk space necessary (and to minimize the chance of something going wrong during the installation), uncheck all unnecessary devices/features, only checking what is necessary for our evaluation.
+5. In order to minimize the disk space necessary (and to minimize the chance of something going wrong during the installation), uncheck all unnecessary devices/features, only checking what is necessary for our evaluation.
 In particular, under "Production Devices": uncheck "7 Series", "UltraScale", and "UltraScale+".
-You should keep "SOCs" checked: but if you click on the small, blue key icon directly to the left of the "SOC" box, you can uncheck "Zync-7000". **However you should keep Zync UltraScale+ MPSoC** checked. **You should also check TK** Under "Design Tools": you should uncheck "Vitis Model Composer (Xilinx Toolbox ...) ..." and "DocNav". **However, "Vivado and Vitis HLS should remain checked** (in fact, I believe the installer will force you to keep these options checked).
+You should keep "SOCs" checked: but if you click on the small, blue key icon directly to the left of the "SOC" box, you can uncheck "Zync-7000". **However you should keep Zync UltraScale+ MPSoC** checked. **You should also check "Install devices for Alveo and Xilinx edge acceleration platforms"** Under "Design Tools": you should uncheck "Vitis Model Composer (Xilinx Toolbox ...) ..." and "DocNav". **However, "Vivado and Vitis HLS should remain checked** (in fact, I believe the installer will force you to keep these options checked).
-7. Agree to the licenses.
+6. Agree to the licenses.
-8. **Important!** Change install directory location to "home/vboxuser/Xilinx", and say "yes" when it asks if you want to create this directory.
+7. **Important!** Change install directory location to "home/vboxuser/Xilinx", and say "yes" when it asks if you want to create this directory.
-9. Click "install".
+8. Click "install".
 Installation can take in the ballpark from 2-4 hours.
 It tends to go quicker if you do not let the machine sleep.

 ## One note on the comparison to Calyx